JSON Configuration¶

 model |

-object | Decoder model configuration | Model |
+object | Decoder model configuration for this receiver | Model |

 Input Device Settings¶